snayfach/UHGV/README.md

 - [anvi'o](https://anvio.org/) was used to identify single nucleotide variants (SNVs) and codon variants from read mapping data.
 - [MMseqs2](https://github.com/soedinglab/MMseqs2) was used to cluster viral proteins.
 - [LocalColabFold](https://github.com/YoshitakaMo/localcolabfold) was used to predict protein structures from multiple sequence alignments of protein clusters.
+- [Merizo](https://github.com/psipred/Merizo) was used to predict domains in protein structures.
 - [MAFFT](https://mafft.cbrc.jp/alignment/software/) was used to produce multiple sequence alignments of *Caudoviricetes* marker proteins, which were subsequently used to construct a phylogenetic tree with [FastTree2](https://github.com/morgannprice/fasttree/).

 For additional details, please refer to our manuscript: (in preparation).